Riemannian metrics for neural networks I: feedforward networks: Constructing invariant algorithms: Riemannian metrics for neural networks

 where $\langle \cdot,\cdot\rangle$ is the scalar product associated with the norm $\norm{\cdot}$.
 In a parametrization where $\norm{\cdot}^2$ is given by a symmetric, positive definite matrix $A$, the gradient is given by

 The gradient $\grad_\theta L$ is an intrinsic tangent vector on the parameter set.

-\begin{defi} The natural gradient, unitwise natural gradient, backpropagated metric gradient, TSD gradient, unitwise TSD gradient, and their quasi-diagonal reductions, respectively, are the following update rule for $\theta$:
+\begin{defi} The natural gradient, unitwise natural gradient, backpropagated metric gradient, OP gradient, unitwise OP gradient, and their quasi-diagonal reductions, respectively, are the following update rule for $\theta$:

-where $\grad_\theta L$ is the gradient of the average loss function $L$ computed in the natural metric, unitwise natural metric, backpropagated metric, TSD metric, unitwise TSD metric, and their quasi-diagonal reductions, respectively. \end{defi}
+where $\grad_\theta L=A^{-1}\frac{\partial L}{\partial \theta}$ is the gradient of the average loss function $L$ computed with $A$ the natural metric, unitwise natural metric, backpropagated metric, OP metric, unitwise OP metric, and their quasi-diagonal reductions, respectively. \end{defi}

 The algorithms of Section~\ref{sec:algos} are the application of these updates to ordinary neural networks, written out with $[0;1]$-valued activities and sigmoid activation function.
 More details on how this works out are given below (Section~\ref{sec:usualfish}).